Indo cuisine

-Indonesian rice table, popular in Indonesia, the Netherlands and Belgium.
+Rijsttafel, popular in Indonesia, the Netherlands and Belgium.

 Indo cuisine is a fusion cooking and cuisine tradition, mainly existing in Indonesia and the Netherlands, as well as Belgium, South Africa and Suriname.
 This cuisine characterized of fusion cuisine that consists of original Indonesian cuisine with Eurasian-influences—mainly Dutch, also Portuguese, Spanish, French and British—and vice versa.
 Nowaday, not only Indo people consume Indo cuisine, but also Indonesians and Dutch people.